Find Grad Schools

 50% Women

 Oregon State University is the 7th most popular school in the nation for students seeking a doctor's degree in soil sciences.
 Each year, around 32,300 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $10,065 per year, while in-state graduate students, on average, pay $13,446 per year.
-For the 2020-2021 academic year, 2 doctor's degrees were handed out to soil sciences majors at Oregon State.
+The average in-state tuition for full-time undergraduates is $10,425 per year, while in-state graduate students, on average, pay $13,446 per year.
+During the most recent year for which we have data, 2 people received their doctor's degree in soil sciences from Oregon State.

 #7